MaptimeSEA/maptimesea.github.io/index.md

 **Email**.
 Questions?
 Send us an email at `seattle@maptime.io` to get in touch.

+**Survey**.
+Our tutorials are structured around what you want to learn.
+Fill out our survey out even if you haven't attended a meeting to express what you're interested in learning! [bit.ly/maptimesea_survey](http://bit.ly/maptimesea_survey)

 #Our Tutorials

 We are trying our best to post tutorials so anybody can learn from them.
 We'll be using [resources](http://maptime.io/lessons-resources/) from [MaptimeHQ](http://twitter.com/MaptimeHQ) as well as writing our own.